Biden mulls reversing Trump rules on western grouse species

 The quirky birds with long tail feathers are known for elaborate courtship displays in which males puff up air sacs in their chests to make an odd popping sound.

+Montana Democratic Sen. Jon Tester said he believed land bureau director Tracy Stone-Manning — a former aide to the lawmaker — would pursue a collaborative, balanced approach that will keep sage grouse from becoming an endangered species.

-Republican leaders — including Montana’s Gov. Greg Gianforte and Sen. Steve Daines and Wyoming Sen. Cynthia Lummis — criticized the Biden administration plans.
-They said states should be given deference to manage wildlife and federal lands kept open to energy exploration and grazing.
+But Western Republicans — including Montana’s Gov. Greg Gianforte and Sen. Steve Daines and Wyoming’s Gov. Mark Gordon and Sen. Cynthia Lummis — criticized the Biden administration action.
+They said states should be given deference to manage wildlife and federal lands kept open for energy exploration and grazing.

-“Wyoming knows how to manage the greater sage grouse, and I’m very concerned that greater federal control will do nothing for the birds, but be devastating for ranchers and energy producers,” said Lummis, whose state has the highest concentrations of sage grouse.
+“Wyoming knows how to manage the greater sage grouse, and I’m very concerned that greater federal control will do nothing for the birds, but be devastating for ranchers and energy producers,” said Lummis.

-Daines said state and local conservation efforts need to be protected from “federal overreach.”
+Gordon noted that Wyoming has more sage grouse than any other state and said “no changes are necessary.”

 In May, federal officials in response to a court order said that they would consider bans on new mining to help the birds.